saoirse-zee/rc-ngw-2020/README.md

 - Tried out the Amethyst 2D Starter.
 It failed on an error I don't understand.
 It seems to be a platform compatibility issue 🤷🏻‍♀️?
 I opened [an issue](https://github.com/amethyst/amethyst-starter-2d/issues/18).
 It seems that others have had similar issues recently, so I hope my issue is more helpful than annoying.

+- Trying out Conrod, a UI library for Rust.
+  - Hit an issue running the examples, but figured it out pretty quickly (thanks to nice error messages!).
+Reported the issue [here](https://github.com/PistonDevelopers/conrod/issues/1345).